 While Urbana has been recognized for our visual and performing arts in local and our athletic teams have won regional and state championships, our faculty and students are most committed to our record of academic excellence.
 U.S. News and World Report ranks Urbana first in Frederick County, tenth in Maryland, and 466th nationally in light of graduation rate, our AP participation rate and our students’ level of college readiness.
 Urbana is ranked 445th by Newsweek as one of the nation’s Top 500 STEM schools.

 In 2018 and 2019, Urbana was recognized as a Maryland Blue Ribbon School and as a National Blue Ribbon School respectively for consistently high student achievement.
 In 2020, we were recognized as a Maryland Green School where our students and staff understand their connection to the environment and create healthier spaces to learn.

 Approximately 75% of UHS students attend 4-year colleges following high school; another 20% go on to 2-year colleges, with the remaining students attending vocational schools, going directly into the work force or joining the military.
 Our students are routinely offered admission to some of the most competitive colleges in the country.

-We welcome visitors and inquiries about our school.
+We welcome inquiries about our school.